fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ## Polygon

 Polygons are very similar to linestrings, but form an area.
 It is implicitly assumed that the first and the last point of the polygon are connected to close the shape.

-As mentioned above, and because of their similarity to linestrings, they are rarely used in a Lanelet2 map and are used to transport customized information on a certain region in the map.
+Polygons, are rarely used to transport mapping information (except for e.g. traffic signs).
+Instead, they often serve as a means to add customized information about an area to the map (e.g. a region of interest).

 ## Lanelet